bmaupin/micro-beyond-earth/README.md

 Or:

-1. Go to [Releases](https://github.com/bmaupin/micro-beyond-earth/releases) and download the `.civbemod` file
+1. Go to [Releases](https://github.com/bmaupin/mini-beyond-earth/releases) and download the `.civbemod` file
-1. Get the version of the mod from [src/Micro Beyond Earth.modinfo](src/Micro%20Beyond%20Earth.modinfo)
+1. Get the version of the mod from [src/Mini Beyond Earth.modinfo](src/Mini%20Beyond%20Earth.modinfo)
    - It's add the end of the `Mod` element, e.g. `version="1"`
-1. Create a new directory named `Micro Beyond Earth (v 1)`
+1. Create a new directory named `Mini Beyond Earth (v 1)`
    - 👉 Update the value after `(v ` with the version from the previous step
 1. Extract the contents of the `.civbemod` file to the directory you created (it's compressed using 7zip)
 1. Move the directory to the mods directory